ceph-korea/ceph-korean-doc/ceph-korean-doc/rbd/rados-rbd-cmds.rst

 Resizing a Block Device Image
 =============================

-:term:`Ceph Block Device` images are thin provisioned.
+:term:`Ceph 블록 디바이스` images are thin provisioned.
 They don't actually use any physical storage  until you begin saving data to them.
 However, they do have a maximum capacity  that you set with the ``--size`` option.
 If you want to increase (or decrease) the maximum size of a Ceph Block Device image, execute